 Between the personal attention from faculty members and a dedicated studio space guaranteed to every architecture student, Vincent Pacifico ’17 knew that Roger Williams University was the perfect fit for him.
 “It felt like a family here in the architecture program, where everyone is connected and the professors are warm and welcoming,” he says.

 Knowing he wanted a range of engaged learning experiences, Pacifico’s academic studies prepared him well for work beyond the classroom.
 In a summer internship with Fagan Design Build Studio, he was part of a team that placed in the top eight internationally for their design of shipping-container housing that adapts to seasonal flooding in The Go Beyond: Design Challenge.
 And as construction manager for the RWU chapter of Freedom by Design, his team designed and constructed an outdoor classroom for Pell Elementary School in Newport, R.I.

-Building upon his academic foundation with a variety of hands-on projects set him up for success after graduation – he’s taking on a job with ZDS Architects in Providence, before he returns to Roger Williams in Fall 2017 to earn his master’s in architecture.
+Building upon his academic foundation with a variety of hands-on projects set him up for success after graduation.
+He took on a job with ZDS Architects in Providence, before returning to Roger Williams in Fall 2017 to earn his master’s in architecture.